 The general the answer is YES.
 There are opportunities to work in faculty labs with graduate student assistance on interesting projects.
 Specifically, you will need to do some legwork ahead of time to procure a research project spot or participate in a meaningful internship experience.
 It is never too early to start thinking and talking about what you might like to do.
 First off, think about something that would be interesting or useful to you later in your time at Dickinson (e.g., senior research requirement) or in your career.
 Students in the past who have worked closely with UEA faculty were later given good recommendations for graduate or professional schools.
 Once you have thought about possible fields of study, you need to find a person at UEA who might be doing that kind of research.
 It is helpful to look at the research interests of faculty on the school website.
-Also, talk to past Norwich directors at Dickinson and send an e-mail to the present on-site director stating your interests and he or she can make some inquiries at UEA.
+Also, talk to past Norwich directors at Dickinson (Prof. Henson in Biology and Prof. Tesman in Math can help) and send an e-mail to the present on-site director stating your interests and he or she can make some inquiries at UEA.
 Alternatively, you can e-mail UEA faculty members directly and inquire about possible research opportunities.
 In some science schools, research can be done as coursework.